DHTMLX/docs-todolist/docs/api/configs/itemshape_config.md

 - `counter` - (optional) an object with settings for the counter of completed child tasks:
     - `type` - (optional) the type of display of the counter.
 There are two types:
-        - *"number"* - the value of the counter is displayed as a fraction
+        - *"number"* - the value of the counter is displayed as a ratio between two numbers: the number of completed child tasks and the total number of child tasks
         - *"percentage"* - the value of the counter is displayed as a percentage